 This post will give you everything you need to know on the complex and toxic relationship between onions and dogs, including what makes onions a major no-no for canines, what will happen to your dog if he happens to ingest an onion, and what action you should take should such an instance occur.
+In most cases, it’s important to take your dog to the vet as soon as possible.

 Is It Bad If My Dog Ate Onions?

-Humans love onions because of the flavor they add to dishes.
 Dogs can actually get sick from both raw and cooked onions.
 And the harm an onion can cause a canine goes well beyond bad breath — it can even be life-threatening.

 The agent in onions that is toxic to dogs is known as N-propyl disulfide or thiosulfate.
 This is a compound that causes a breakdown of red blood cells because dogs do not have the enzyme needed to digest this substance.
 This can lead to anemia in dogs, among other potential canine health problems.